Solly Zuckerman, Baron Zuckerman: Awards and honours

 Zuckerman was knighted in the 1956 New Year Honours, promoted Knight Commander of the Order of the Bath in the 1964 New Year Honours, elected to the American Philosophical Society in 1965, appointed to the Order of Merit on 23 April 1968, elected to the American Academy of Arts and Sciences in 1970, and was awarded a life peerage on 5 April 1971, taking the title Baron Zuckerman of Burnham Thorpe in the County of Norfolk.
 He was elected a Fellow of the Royal Society (FRS) in 1943.

 Family life

-Zuckerman met his future wife, Lady Joan Rufus Isaacs, daughter of Gerald Isaacs, 2nd Marquess of Reading, in Oxford.
+Zuckerman met his future wife, Lady Joan Isaacs, daughter of Gerald Isaacs, 2nd Marquess of Reading, in Oxford.
 They married in 1939 and had two children, a son, Paul, and a daughter, Stella.
 Stella Zuckerman died in 1992, predeceasing her parents.
 Joan, Lady Zuckerman entertained and did landscapes using pastels.
 She died in 2000.

 Martha Gellhorn described Zuckerman in a letter written to his wife Joan in 1993, shortly after Zuckerman died in London following a heart attack, aged 88: